donnemartin/hospital-quality/README.md

 Plots a histogram of the 30-day mortality rates for heart attacks.
 Reads the outcome-of-care-measures.csv file and plots the 30-day mortality rates for heart attacks.

-## BestHospitals

-Reads the outcome-of-care-measures.csv file and returns a character vector with the name of the hospitals that have the best (i.e. lowest) 30-day mortality for the specified outcome in that state.
-The hospital name is the name provided in the Hospital.Name variable.
-Hospitals that do not have data on a particular outcome are excluded from the set of hospitals when deciding the rankings.

-## RankHospitals

-Reads the outcome-of-care-measures.csv file and returns a character vector with the name of the hospital that matches the ranking of the 30-day mortality for the specified outcome in that state.
-The hospital name is the name provided in the Hospital.Name variable.
-Hospitals that do not have data on a particular outcome are excluded from the set of hospitals when deciding the rankings.

-## GetOutcomesInState
+## GetOutcomes

 Utility function to read the outcome-of-care-measures.csv file and return a data frame of given outcomes within the given state.
 The hospital name is the name provided in the Hospital.Name variable.
 Hospitals that do not have data on a particular outcome are excluded from the set of hospitals.

+Called by BestHospitals, RankHospitals, and RankAllHospitals.

+## BestHospitals

+Returns a character vector with the name of the hospitals that have the best (i.e. lowest) 30-day mortality for the specified outcome in that state.

+## RankHospitals

+Returns a character vector with the name of the hospital that matches the ranking of the 30-day mortality for the specified outcome in that state.

+## RankAllHospitals

+Returns a data frame containing the names of the hospitals that are the best in their respective states for 30-day mortality for the specified outcome.
+Returns a value for every state (some may be NA).